Tips for Determining How Much Retirement Savings Is Enough

 How Many Years do You Plan to Spend in Retirement?

-This is just a kinder, gentler way of asking the tough question -- how long do you plan on living?
+The number of retirement years is a kinder, gentler way of asking the tough question—how long do you plan on living?
 Based on your health and longevity expectations, you could spend 30 years or more in retirement.
 Figuring out how many years you will spend in retirement helps you figure out how much of your savings you will need to withdraw each year.

 How Will You Invest?